 The Lost City according to its builders

 As the first inhabitants of this area spread to different parts of the Sierra Nevada their culture also developed.
-For example, the architecture of the Tayrona people is the result of centuries of adaptation to the different environments they inhabited, such as plains, valleys and mountains.
+For example, the architecture of the Tayrona people is the result of centuries of adaptation to the different environments they inhabited, such as plains, valleys, and mountains.

 The first constructions in this area date back to the 6th or 7th century BC so we can imagine the first builders raising the stone and earth platforms and building roads to connect each new village with another.
 For them, this site became their place of dwelling and doing their daily activities such as growing corn, avocado, cocoa, cotton, among others.
-Commercial exchanges with people who lived in other areas, pottery, gold work and hunting in the surroundings.
-The Lost City is a place with enough water, either from rain or from nearby rivers, and it is also very rich in biodiversity, surely for the inhabitants it was a very suitable place to live.
+Commercial exchanges with people who lived in other areas, pottery, goldwork, and hunting in the surroundings.
+The Lost City is a place with enough water, either from rain or from nearby rivers, and it is also very rich in biodiversity, surely for the inhabitants, it was a very suitable place to live.

-Over time, it may also have been seen as a refuge from colonization during the 16th and 17th century, to which unfortunately came diseases brought from the new world and for which the natives had no natural defenses.
-Epidemics could cause a social unstability in many villages and hence abandoned and the survivors spread to other areas.
+Over time, it may also have been seen as a refuge from colonization during the 16th and 17th centuries, to which unfortunately came diseases brought from the new world and for which the natives had no natural defenses.
+Epidemics could cause social instability in many villages and hence abandoned and the survivors spread to other areas.
 Although the latter is only a hypothesis that can be taken into account since the abandonment of indigenous villages was common during the conquest due to epidemics.

 From this moment the site remained uninhabited until its discovery in the 70s of the 20th century.

 Unfortunately, those who discovered the site were ‘guaqueros’ (grave robbers and traders in archaeological objects).
 For them, it was the equivalent of discovering a gold mine.